 Daisy joined us in September 2016 as a parent helper; started her Girlguiding Leadership Qualification in 2019 so is on her way to become a fully qualified Brownie Leader.
 Daisy has taken on many varied roles within our Unit including Unit Sports Rep, mentor to our oldest Brownies (helping them prepare for the move up to Guides) and is our current Tweenie mentor (helping our newest members get ready for their Brownie Promise).
 Daisy also coordinates our monthly depot order – making sure we have everything we need each term and helps Daffodil run the Unit accounts – she is a dab hand at finding mistakes when Daffodil can’t get the unit accounts to balance!
 Daisy is also a Unit First Aider, works full time and lives locally with her 10 year old daughter, Paige.

-Snowdrop joined us in September 2018 a Unit Helper.
-Snowdrop works full time and is indulging her love of singing (albeit badly) by recently joining a choir.
-Snowdrop will try anything and is a great asset to the Unit whether shes playing games, running an activity or completing the very important pre- and post-meeting checks of our meeting place.
+Snowdrop joined us in September 2018 as a Unit Helper.
+Snowdrop works full time and is indulging her love of singing (albeit badly) by joining a choir.
+Snowdrop will try anything and is a great asset to the Unit whether she’s playing games, running an activity or completing the very important pre- and post-meeting checks of our meeting place.
 On the departure of Tulip, in July 2019, Snowdrop took over the job of sending out our welcome letters/packs to new girls joining us and also took over as a Unit Sports Rep – thank you Snowdrop.
-Snowdrop is looking forward to joining us for her first Brownie weekend away in March 2020 🙂
+Snowdrop lives locally with Mr Snowdrop and her 9 year old daughter, Chloe.
+Snowdrop is looking forward to joining us for her first Brownie weekend away in September 2020.

 Occasional Unit Helper

-Blossom joined us as an Occasional Unit Helper in June 2019 – a massive Brownie hello and welcome to Blossom.
+Blossom joined us as an Occasional Unit Helper in June 2019.
 Blossom is a Dental Nurse serving at RAF Waddington and answered our call for new adult volunteers.
-Sadly, Blossom is currently away for 4 months in the Falklands Islands but we are looking forward to welcoming her back next year!
-Thank you Blossom, we hope you have lots of fabulous and fun adventures with our Unit 🙂
+Blossom has recently returned after for 4 months serving in the Falklands Islands and is rearing to get back into action with our Unit!
+Thank you Blossom.

-Lavender joined us as an Occasional Unit Helper in September 2019 – a massive Brownie hello and welcome to Lavender (our first ever helper with the honorary Brownie name of “Lavender”).
+Lavender joined us as an Occasional Unit Helper in September 2019 and is our first ever helper with the honorary Brownie name of “Lavender”.
 Like, Blossom, Lavender is also serving at RAF Waddington (as a medic) and answered our call for new adult volunteers.
 Lavender has just volunteered to take over as our Tweenie mentor from April 2020.
-Thank you Lavender, we hope you enjoy your time with us and have lots of fun 🙂
+Thank you Lavender.

-Let’s not forget those wonderful leaders/helpers who’s contribution whether short or long will always be appreciated and never forgotten.
+Let’s not forget those wonderful leaders/helpers whose contribution whether short or long will always be appreciated and never forgotten.

 September 2014 was our Unit’s 10th anniversary and all our ex-helpers and leaders (bar Janet who we couldn’t track down) were invited to attend a fabulous pirate-themed 10th birthday party.
 It was lovely to see those who were able to come back and attend (Ashley, Cassie and Alison).

-This year is our 15th birthday but plans for our fabulous party had to change due to a lack of funds at the time.
+2019 was our 15th birthday but plans for our fabulous party had to change due to a lack of funds at the time.
 Instead, we had a fabulous sponsored record-breakers evening with lots of fun activities and games and, of course, cake!
-Our lovely Tulip returned for the night to be our resident DJ for the evening and we raised an incredible £480 for the Unit at the same time 🙂
+Our lovely Tulip returned for the night to be our resident DJ for the evening and we raised an incredible £480 for the Unit at the same time.